HelloWorldManiac/russian_sentiment/README.md

 ## Data sources:
 - labelled data from [vk.com](https://aclanthology.org/C18-1064.pdf)
-- labelled data from Russian seqment of [Twitter](https://twitter.com/)
+- labelled data from Russian segment of [Twitter](https://twitter.com/)
 - labelled data from [otzovik](https://otzovik.com/)

 Due to machine labelling a substantial part of messages has been mislabelled.
 In order to compose a reliable dataset the initial data has been distilled to ~33k items.